yykids/Compute-Auto-Scale/en/overview.md

 > [Caution] To prevent execution of both scale-out/in policies, scaling groups should also require a cooldown period.
 The cooldown period of a scaling group should follow the smaller value of a scale-out/in policy.

-The auto-healing policy is automatically configured without extra setting, when a scaling group is created.
+The auto healing policy is automatically configured without extra setting, when a scaling group is created.
 If performance indicators of an instance fail to be collected for three minutes, it is considered a failure, and the instance is deleted and replaced by a new instance.
 Auto recovery runs regardless of the cooldown.

 ### Load Balancer
 Specifies a load balancer to connect after an instance is created.
 With a scale-out policy, created instances are connected to a designated load balancer.
 As newly-added instances naturally share loads by load balancer, they can be immediately put into services.